gprechter/youverify/README.md

 ![API Flow Chart](docs/api-flow.svg)

 First, the `update_state` method is invoked by the framework.
 This tells the abstract state implementation to prepare the state representation and *freeze* it, not changing it until the method is called again.

+You can view the API documentation on GitHub [here](https://github.com/gprechter/youverify/blob/master/docs/latex/youverify.pdf).

 ## Testing and Validation